bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 > "Find the maximum/minimum cost / path / sum to reach the target"

-The solution to this will always be to choose the minimum/maximum path among all possible paths before the current state, then add the values for the curent state.
+The solution will always be the minimum/maximum path among all possible paths before the current state.
+Then add the values for the current state.

-The optimal solution generally looks like:
+The optimal solution generally looks like this:

 ```python
 for i in range(0, target):